-Central (provisioning server) Configuration file: phone1.cfg Specify which background will be displayed.
-For more information, refer to Backgrounds <bg></bg> on page A-95.
+Central (provisioning server) Configuration template: features.cfg Specify which background will be displayed.
+Refer to <bg></bg> on page A-16.
 Local Local Phone User Interface On the Polycom VVX 1500, the user can save one of the images as the background by selecting Save as Background on the touch screen.